dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 all follow exponential trends in price-performance and adoption.
 Bitcoin does too.

-Bitcoin is literally off the charts.
+{% include image.html name="tech-adoption.png" caption="Bitcoin is literally off the charts." %}

 Bitcoin has not one but [multiple network effects], all of which resulting in exponential growth patterns in their respective area: